MatthewRizzo/mattrizzo_devops/README.md

 ## Install

-Run `sudo bootstrap.sh`.
+Run `sudo ./bootstrap.sh`.

-Add to your `pyproject.toml` (or create a new one) the dependency of this repo.
+Add to your `pyproject.toml` (or create a new one) this repo as a dependency.
-A full example, please see [pyproject.toml.example](pyproject.toml.example).
+For a full example, please see [pyproject.toml.example](pyproject.toml.example).
 The briefest example can be seen below:

 ```toml